project-serum/governance-registry/README.md

    This creates a new deposit entry that can be used for depositing and withdrawing funds without lockup.
 If it's the voter's first deposit entry, it will have deposit id 0.
-3. Call `UpdateDeposit` for the voter and deposit id to deposit funds.
+3. Call `Deposit` for the voter and deposit id to deposit funds.
 4. To vote, call `UpdateVoterWeightRecord` on the addin and then vote with that on spl-governance in the same transaction.
 5. Withdraw funds with `Withdraw` once proposals have resolved.